Is there anything better than the smell of juicy hamburgers and hot dogs sizzling on a grill on a hot summer day? If there is, I can’t think of it.

 It’s easy to get wrapped up in the display of shiny, new grills, and while many of them appear similar, their prices and quality can vary dramatically.
 In order to find the best grill for your budget, you need to understand the advantages and disadvantages of different types of grills, as well as the different materials used to construct them.

-Pro tip: If you’re shopping online for a new barbeque grill, make sure you add the Wikibuy browser extension.
-Wikibuy will automatically add available coupon codes from thousands of online retailers.
-Plus, if you’re shopping on Amazon, they will alert you if a better price can be found elsewhere.
+Pro tip: If you’re shopping online for a new barbeque grill, make sure you add the Capital One Shopping browser extension.
+Capital One Shopping will automatically add available coupon codes from thousands of online retailers.
+Plus, if you’re shopping on Amazon, it’ll alert you if a better price can be found elsewhere.

 Different Types of Grills